ethersphere/bee-docs/docs/working-with-bee/debug-api.md

 id: debug-api
 ---

-Now that you have created your Swarm wallet and your Bee node has begun to participate in the global swarm network, we can use the Debug API to take a closer look at what's happening with your node.
+Now that you have created your Swarm wallet and your Bee node has begun to participate in the global Swarm network, we can use the Debug API to take a closer look at what's happening with your node.

 The [Debug API](/docs/api-reference/api-reference) provides a privileged environment where you are able to interact with your Bee node to get more information about the status of your node.

 :::danger
-Never expose your Debug API to the public internet, make sure to use a firewall or bind to *localhost*, as we have in the example below.
+Never expose your Debug API to the public Internet, make sure to use a firewall or bind to *localhost*, as we have in the example below.
 :::

 To use the Debug API we must first configure Bee to enable it, as it is disabled by default.